rancher/elemental-docs/versioned_docs/version-1.6/custom-install.md

 ### Adding additional cloud-config files within the installation media

-Adding additional cloud-config files within he installtion media might be required to configure the installation environment (e.g. setting the network connectivity to register) or to provide some [installation hooks](cloud-config-reference.md#elemental-client-cloud-config-hooks) to run custom logic during the installation itself.
+Adding additional cloud-config files within he installation media might be required to configure the installation environment (e.g. setting the network connectivity to register) or to provide some [installation hooks](cloud-config-reference.md#elemental-client-cloud-config-hooks) to run custom logic during the installation itself.